Chairholder of the Canada Research Chair in Patient and Public Partnership

 Ghislaine Rouly has been a patient since birth, living with two orphan genetic diseases.
 She has always been in the health field and over the years has acquired a unique level of experiential knowledge.
 Since 2012, at the Faculty of Medicine of the Université de Montréal, she has been working with the team of the Direction collaboration partenariat patient (DCPP) where patient partnership has become her passion.
 She participates in mentoring, ethics courses, the three CSS courses on collaborative practices and also sits on the expert patient committee.
 In collaboration with Dr. Antoine Boivin, she is working on several research projects, including End-of-Life Care, Medical Aid to Die, the Montreal Heart Institute (MHI), “Caring Community” and “Compassionate Communities”.
 For more than 45 years, Ghislaine has been involved in end-of-life support and sits on the Medical Aid to Die’s governance committees and on the Interdisciplinary Support Group (ISG) at the CHUM and CIUSSS in the Centre-Sud and Nord-de-l’Île de Montréal.
 Her involvement earned her the Fondation du CHUM’s volunteer award in palliative care in 2009.
 She is also the president of the Association Les Ami(e)s du Patient at the CHUM and Notre-Dame.
 Since 2016, Ghislaine works as a patient partner with the Centre of Excellence on Partnership with Patients and the Public (CEPPP).

-Emilie Warren is the research assistant at the Canada Research Chair on partnerships with patients and the public.
+Emilie Warren is a research coordinator at the Canada Research Chair in Patient and Public Partnership.
 With a Master’s degree in Public Health specializing in Health Promotion from the École de santé publique de l’Université de Montréal and a Bachelor’s degree in Psychology from the Université Laval, she had the opportunity to analyze various public health issues affecting the participation of patients and citizens.
 Her experience at the West Island Association for the Intellectually Handicapped in 2016 and at the Centre de santé et de consultation psychologique from the Université de Montréal in 2018 has allowed her to develop her skills in planning, implementation and evaluation of public health programs.

-Julie Hupé works as a Project Manager for the Canada Research Chair on partnerships with patients and the public, where she is involved in two projects: the Caring Community and the Compassionate Community.
+Julie Hupé works as a Project Manager for the Canada Research Chair in Patient and Public Partnership, where she is involved in two projects: the Caring Community and the Compassionate Community.
 She is interested in the impact of positive social determinants in different contexts, such as immigration, physical and psychological rehabilitation, and physical and mental health.
 Through her professional experience in organizations encouraging cooperation among different actors promoting social development, Julie has developed a real passion for citizen and collective engagement, local development, as well as for the process of co-building projects with and for communities.

 Catherine Purenne is an Administrative Coordinator at the CHUM Research Center.
 A graduate in education from Université de Montreal, she has over the years coordinated numerous research projects and scientific activities in family medicine (CRCHUM) and community psychology (UQAM).
 Since 2014, she has been using her expertise in managing and coordinating research projects at CR-CHUM’s Carrefour de l’Innovation et l’évaluation en santé.
 She joined the CEPPP when it was created in 2015.
 In 2018 she completed a training course in management of philanthropy at the University of Montreal.